 MONROE – On the soccer field, Union Academy’s Caleigh MacKinnon is known for two things – winning and scoring goals.

 Off the field, she’s a determined student.
-She accrued a 4.51 grade point average, which caught the attention of U.S. Lacrosse.
-The organization honored MacKinnon on June 27 along with 82 others from across the country with their highest academic honor, the U.S. Lacrosse Scholar All-American award.
+She accrued a 4.51 grade point average, which caught the attention of U.S. Soccer.
+The organization honored MacKinnon on June 27 along with 82 others from across the country with their highest academic honor, the U.S. Soccer Scholar All-American award.

 “It’s something that was really cool to get and to be recognized across the country,” MacKinnon said.
 “I think I am able to handle school and soccer together very well because I think it’s kind of my personality.
 I give 110 percent in everything that I do, and so I feel like I’m going to excel in one thing I wanted to excel in everything.
 It’s a big thing in my family that if you do all of the hard work it’s going to one day pay off.
 That’s sort of the way I approached it.”

 That was her winning formula on the field, too.

 Since MacKinnon arrived as a freshman, the Cardinals have been terrific.
 They have posted 79 wins over that stretch, including last season’s 25-1 mark that led to the first state championship in school history.